KatherineMichel/setting-up-an-open-source-project/README.md

 ## Comparison between Git Flow and A Successful Git Branching Model

 Scott Chacon, a GitHub developer, wrote in a blog post called "[Issues with git-flow](http://scottchacon.com/2011/08/31/github-flow.html)" that GitHub Flow is a simple process that can be used to deploy often.
 In contrast, git-flow (from A Successful Git Branching Model), is a sophisticated process focused on major releases, and may be more complicated than what most developers need.

+## Startup Engineering MOOC

+Startup Engineering MOOC is currently out of commission, but is a highly recommended introduction to staged deployment using GitHub, Heroku, and AWS.

 ## Semver